vatsjijj/Udin/README.md

 Documentation requests are cool too and are appreciated.

 Don't be afraid to also submit feature requests.
-I'm running outta ideas here!